-On March 7, 2023, the Ohio Department of Education, alongside Ohio Second Lady Tina Husted, school students from across the state who have made a commitment to serve in the U.S. Armed Forces.
+On March 7, 2023, the Ohio Department of Education, alongside Ohio Second Lady Tina Husted, hosted a momentous celebration honoring high school students from across the state who have made a commitment to serve in the U.S. Armed Forces.
+This special event, held at the exceptional contributions to the future of our armed forces.

+Armed Forces.
 This special event, held at the prestigious National Veterans Memorial and Museum in Columbus, brought together high school seniors and juniors who have chosen to enter service academies or embark on active duty, Reserve, or National Guard service.
-Their dedication and willingness to serve our nation were commended, highlighting their hosted a momentous celebration honoring high exceptional contributions to the future of our armed forces.
+Their dedication and willingness to serve our nation were commended, highlighting their